serbianum/Azure-Terraform-Project-Aug22-Team2/README.md

 ## How to use

 This project is configured to run by default with a .tfstate Azure backend configuration.
-Make sure you create your Microsoft Storage account, Azure Blob and container and add the respective resources name in backend.tf file.
+Make sure you create your Microsoft Storage account, Azure Blob, Container and add the respective resources name in backend.tf file.

 Otherwise comment out contents of backend.tf and run : make <i>region</i> [specify the prefered region]